Amir Ibragimov: International career

 Ibragimov is eligible to represent Russia through birth, and England, having lived in the country from the age of eleven.
 He made his first appearance for the England under-15s in a 3–2 win over Belgium in February 2023.
 He remains eligible to represent Russia.

 Personal life

 Ibragimov is a Muslim, and footage of him reciting the Quran at the Trafford Centre in Manchester went viral in March 2023.

-His older brother, Ibragim, is a professional MMA fighter, while younger brother, Gazi, plays football for Manchester United's youth teams.
+His older brother, Ibrahim, is a professional MMA fighter, while his youngest brother, Mo, who joined from Manchester City in Summer 2023 and younger brother Gazik play football for Manchester United's youth teams.